 Solitude and success?
 That doesn’t seem likely!
 Busyness is the real key to success.
 It’s the signal that we’re important, and doing important work.
 When someone asks how you’re doing, it’s become popular to say you’re really busy.
 Nothing screams success more than someone starting a conversation with you by saying, “I know you’re really busy, but …”.
 Right?

 My experience is that when I am busy, I’m not really accomplishing as much as I can do.
 With no time to reflect, there’s simply no way I can raise my eyes from the minutiae to see the bigger picture.
-The only way I’ve found to do that is to ensure I spend some time in solitude.
+The only way I’ve found to be an effective leader is to ensure I spend some time in solitude.
 For at least ten minutes every day, and for one day every month, I try to unplug from technology, find a quiet place in my study, away from the office, and spend time with God and my own thoughts.

 Can a leader really be inaccessible?

-For spiritual leaders in particular, this may seem counterintuitive.
+For spiritual leaders in particular, this may seem counterintuitive to being an effective leader.
 After all, as pastors, surely we are supposed to be accessible 24/7?
 How can we be successful pastors if, on occasion, we decline all meetings and visits, we don’t answer emails, texts or the phone, and we refuse to accept interruptions?
 If we believe reflection and analytical work are important enough, then there are times when we must be inaccessible.

 Here are some ways I carve out time for solitude: